emery97/MAD24_P02_Team3/README.md

 ## Features Allocation
-### Stage 1
-1. Allow users to create an account (WEIYING)
-2. Allow users to search for their desired artists or events (CHLOE)
-3. Allow users to make payments through the app (YE CHYANG)
-4. Allow users to filter content (JOEYI)
-5. Allows users to update their account information (IVAN)
-6. Allow users to choose their seats and select their desired date (under booking details) (DO TOGETHER)
-7. Allow users to leave feedbacks after making payment (YE CHYANG)

 ### Stage 2
 1. Google Maps of the venue (CHLOE)
 2. When changing profile picture, allow user to take picture using the camera (IVAN)